Eviction by High Court writ of possession

 - Application for transfer of enforcement to High Court

-- High Court enforcement and rent arrears
+- High Court enforcement of the money judgment

 - Breathing space and High Court Enforcement